 The value of a used vessel is based on the current market value of a vessel on a willing buyer, willing seller basis.
 A surveyor will compare the current market value of similar vessels and consider how they compare to yours in age and condition.
 Conscientious boat owners who work hard maintaining and updating their craft often ask Insurers to increase the sum insured.
-As Nautical Insurance policies are an agreed value policy we will require justification of the value to be insured by way of a valuation report.
-Agreed value is the price you paid for the vessel or any other value we agree where we have received formal justification.
+As Nautical Insurance policies are an agreed value policy, we will require justification of the value to be insured.
+Agreed value is the price you paid for the vessel or any other value we agree where we have received justification.
 In the event of an incident that is covered under the policy rendering the vessel a total loss, we will pay you the value shown on the Schedule of Insurance.
 We will not negotiate a potentially reduced current market value at the time of the loss.

-As testing of the engines is not usually undertaken as part of a full out of water survey, an engineer’s report may be requested if the surveyor considers the engines to look neglected or are recorded as being very old.
-It is also normal to request an engineer’s report following repairs or replacement to and of the vessel’s engines and machinery to confirm the integrity of the works or replacement parts and integration into the existing systems as confirmation of the safety and seaworthiness of the vessel.
+As testing of the engines is not usually undertaken as part of a full out of water survey, an engineer’s report may be requested if the surveyor considers the engines to look neglected or are recorded as being very old with limited-service data.

 Expert Mast and Rigging Survey

-Mast, spars, sails and rigging are generally about one third of the value of the vessel and have a recognised shelf life in the marine insurance industry.
+Mast, spars, sails and rigging have a recognised shelf life in the marine insurance industry.
+This is generally around 10 years for rigging and 15-20 for the mast dependent on the type of use and amount of time the vessel has been used.
 Nautical are aware that not all sailing boats are used in the same way and may ask for a Mast and Rigging report in some circumstances.